priyamdas2/BLOC/README.md

 ## 🔑 Key Features

 - **Guaranteed validity**
-  Every iterate produced by BLOC is a valid correlation matrix (symmetric, positive definite, unit diagonal).
+  Every iterate produced by BLOC is a valid correlation matrix: symmetric, positive definite, and with unit diagonal entries.

 - **Black-box optimization**
-  The objective function only needs to be *evaluated*—no gradients, Hessians, or likelihood structure required.
+  The objective function only needs to be *evaluated*.
+No gradients, Hessians, likelihood structure, or smoothness assumptions are required.

 - **Penalty-agnostic**
-  Supports convex and non-convex penalties (LASSO, Ridge, Elastic Net, SCAD, MCP, capped-ℓ₁, or user-defined penalties).
+  Supports both convex and non-convex penalties, including LASSO, Ridge, Elastic Net, SCAD, MCP, capped-ℓ₁, as well as fully user-defined penalties.

 - **Global exploration**
-  Built-in restart and step-size reset mechanisms enable systematic escape from poor local minima.
+  Built-in restart and step-size reset mechanisms allow the algorithm to systematically escape poor local minima and explore the objective landscape.

 - **Parallelizable**
-  Coordinate evaluations can be run in parallel; a \( d \times d \) correlation matrix admits up to \( d(d-1)/2 \) simultaneous coordinate polls.
+  Coordinate-wise objective evaluations can be executed in parallel.
+  For a d-by-d correlation matrix, up to d(d−1)/2 coordinate directions can be evaluated simultaneously.

 - **Scalable to high dimensions**
-  Suitable for \( d < n \) and \( d > n \) regimes.
+  Designed to perform reliably in both low-dimensional (d < n) and high-dimensional (d > n) regimes.

 ---

 ## 📌 Problem Setting